django-getpaid/django-getpaid/docs/durable-storage.md

 response attempts are preserved or retired only by the relevant core plan.
 Replay bookkeeping is never merged into `provider_data`.

-All three models have read-only public managers/querysets and instances.
+All four models have read-only public managers/querysets and instances.
 Normal `save`, `save_base`, `delete`, creation, updates, bulk writes, conflict-upserts, `get_or_create` and `update_or_create` are refused with `DurableStorageReadOnlyError`; their async counterparts are refused too.
 Root